scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 ### Scheduler

 When running a `Task`, we need to provide a [Scheduler](https://monix.io/docs/current/execution/scheduler.html).
-It is equivalent to [ExecutionContext](https://docs.scala-lang.org/overviews/core/futures.html#execution-context) that is used to handle lower levels details of concurrency.
+It is similar to [ExecutionContext](https://docs.scala-lang.org/overviews/core/futures.html#execution-context) that is used by `Future` to handle lower level details of concurrency.
+`Scheduler` adds extra capabilities, such as running with a delay, in specific intervals and cancellation of scheduled tasks.

 We only have to pass `Scheduler` as an argument when running the `Task`.
 It is then kept in `Task`'s internal context and used in the implementation of some of the operators.